-Antifreeze self-protection
+Active antifreeze self-protection

 The appliance is equipped with an active antifreeze self-protection system to prevent freezing.
-The antifreeze function (deactivated by default) automatically starts the primary circulation pump when the outside temperature approaches zero.
+The antifreeze function (activated by default) automatically starts the primary circulation pump and, if required, the burner too, when the outside temperature approaches zero.

-Electrical continuity
+Electrical and gas continuity

-The active antifreeze self-protection is only effective if the power supply is assured.
+The active antifreeze self-protection is only effective if the power and gas supplies are assured.
 Otherwise, antifreeze liquid might be required.